36 inmates of Etah jail test positive for COVID-19 | Headlines

 36 inmates of Etah jail test positive for COVID-19

-As many as 36 inmates of the district jail here have tested positive for COVID-19, an official said.
-Jailor, Kuldeep Singh Bhadauria, said that in view of the rising number of COVID-19 cases, the district and jail administration have set up a temporary jail at a school here.
+As many as 36 inmates of the district jail here have tested positive for COVID-19, an official said on Sunday.
+Jailor Kuldeep Singh Bhadauria said that in view of the rising number of COVID-19 cases, the district and jail administration have set up a temporary jail at a school here.

 - READ MORE ON: